KaeroDot/info-strings/README.md

 1. easy manual editing;
 1. easy manual creating;
 1. easy storage of text data, numeric data and matrices.
+1. use standards: RFC 4180 for matrices (CSV) and ISO 8601 for time stamps.

 ## Example of info string